I receive a surprising number of calls like this one that came in last week.

 - They interfere with your relationships, whether with a new romance or old friends.

-- They try using the family court system to stay engaged with.
+- They try using the family court system to stay engaged.

 Appropriate Strategies to Blunt A Toxic Ex-Wife

 So, what to do?

 There are some recognized and appropriate strategies that a divorced man or father in New Jersey can use when dealing with a toxic ex-wife.

 - Don’t engage with them.
 Refuse to discuss their allegations or blaming.
 It’s not a conversation that either of you will “win.”

 - Keep meetings with them impersonal.
 For instance, when picking up or dropping off the children, don’t engage if she issues a challenge about why you did or did not do something with the kids.

 - Have a “script” when talking with her.
 For example, before calling her write out what you want to say and what you won’t discuss.
 Stick to the purpose of the call: “I’ll pick up the kids at six” or “I will be at the parent-teacher meeting Tuesday.”
 Don’t let her goad you into going off-script.